MIDL-Conference/midl-website-2026/pages/registration.md

 </center>

 ## Student Registration
-*Student registration fees are available.
-Student status will be verified with the following documents:
+- Student registration is available.
+Student status will be verified using one of the following:
-- A copy of your transcript (student record) indicatng that you are a full-time student OR a letter from your supervisor/advisor indicatng that you are a full-time student.
+- A copy of your transcript/student record showing you are a full-time student, or a letter from your supervisor/advisor confirming full-time status.
-- We will send an email to you to request this letter after the registeration.
+We will contact the email address used during registration to collect the document.
+- <b><span style="color:red">If the required document is not provided by May 12th, the student registration will be canceled and a refund will be issued.</span></b>

 ## Refund Policy (Cancelation policy)
 - If you are unable to attend,refund requests submitted by 11 May 2026 are eligible for a full refund.